Skip to main content

 • give simple, multi-step instructions and play games like 'Simon says' to practise listening skills.

-The teacher will focus on expanding your child's oral language skills.
-For example, by the end of the year your child will:
+The teacher will focus on expanding your child's oral language knowledge and skills.
+For example, by the end of the year your child will be able to:

 • do short presentations on their own

-• share ideas, ask and answer questions, and listen well
+• listen well, ask and answer questions, and share ideas

-• ask for help and talk about problems and solutions
+• ask for help with their learning and talk about challenges and solutions

 • talk about their learning, feelings, what they like to do, and what was easy or hard for them.